donkeyclip/motorcortex-2dcam/README.md

   }
 );
 ```
+### FollowPath Attrs

-As you can see on the example, on our animatedAttrs we again used the position attribute but this
+As you can see in the example, on our animatedAttrs we again used the position attribute but this
 time we passed instead of x and y the `path` which we want our camera to follow.

 If you want your camera to move only on a part of a path you can use the `from` and `to` attributes
 that define the fraction (0 to 1) that you want your start and end point to be.
 E.g. if you
 provide the values `from: 0.2` and `to: 0.9` then the camera will start from the 20% of the path's overall length and
 will animate all the way to the 90% of its length.
-Of course both start and end are optional and have
+Of course, both start and end are optional and have
 default values 0 and 1 respectively.

-As we are moving our camera along a path, on the 0 millisecond of our Incident our camera will be placed on
+As we are moving our camera along a path, at the 0 millisecond of our Incident our camera will be placed on
 the very first point of the provided path.
 This can cause a "jump" effect as the camera will
 move to point 0 without animation.
 In order to handle this the `transition` attribute
 is provided.
 If provided, transition defines (in milliseconds) an optional transition time from the current
 camera position to point 0 of our path, so we avoid the jump.
-If provided then the camera will lineary move from
+If provided then the camera will linearly move from
-the carent camera position to the point 0 position in the given milliseconds.
+the current camera position to the point 0 position in the given milliseconds.
 The total duration of the
 Incident will not be affected as the movement on the actual path will be
 less by "transition" milliseconds. "transition" of course is optional with default value = 0.